 Finding a registered agent website will help your business safe and compliant.
 The next step is to register your business to file federal and state taxes every year.
 To do so, you’ll have to apply for an employee identification number.

 Luckily for you, getting an employer identification number is both free and easy to do.
 Visit the Internal Revenue Service website to obtain an employer identification number via mail, fax, or online.

 Here comes the fun part: opening up a new business credit card and bank account for your company.
 In case you didn’t know, this is the best way to keep business and personal accounts separate.
 Otherwise, your company could be sued for your personal assets if it’s taken to court.

 If you want to separate your company’s assets from your personal assets, the tax and accounting process will be much easier.
 Plus, adding a company credit card to the mix to be a great way to build credit for your business too.
 This is a good time to establish your company accounting records as well.

 FYI – keeping detailed and accurate records will make filing your annual taxes way less stressful.
+It also helps tremendously if you know your tax bracket and the resulting implications.
 After you’ve made sure that your business is legit, you’ve got to get your hands on the necessary licenses and permits for your company.
 If not, your baby business could get hit with fines or closed down.

 Nobody wants that, right?
 We didn’t think so!